madkins23/lsp-tester/README.md

 #### Change Log Format

 The log format can be changed while `lsp-tester` is running.
+There are side-by-forms for **Console** and **File** output format (the latter will only be displayed if a log file is configured using the `-logFile` flag).
-The three radio buttons represent the three log formats as described above  in the **Output** section.
+For each form the four radio buttons represent the three log formats as described above in the **Output** section.
-Select one of the log formats and use the `Change Log Format` message.
+Select one of the log formats and use the `Change Log Format` button.
-All subsequent messaging will be in the new format unless changed again.
+All subsequent messaging will be in the new format until changed again.

 ### Output

-Output from `lsp-tester` will continue to be via either `stderr` or a file.
+Output from `lsp-tester` will continue to be to the console and optionally a log file.
 There is currently no provision for seeing the log via the web interface which is used only to control `lsp-tester`.

-### Usage Scenario
+### Usage Examples

+#### Client Mode with Request

+This is the original use case for `lsp-tester`.

+1. Bring up the LSP server with a specified port.
+2. Run `lsp-tester` specifying:
+   * the LSP server port in `-serverPort`,
+   * a JSON request file in `-request`, and
+   * whatever non-default `-logFormat` is desired

+After connecting to the server the request will be sent to the server.
+This a quick test that a particular LSP feature returns the expected traffic.

+After the message traffic `lsp-tester` continues running, mostly because it isn't possible to determine when the server response traffic is done.
+Kill the program with `<ctrl>-C` (or via the web interface if it is configured).

+#### Nexus Mode with File Output

+Initialization traffic between the VSCode extension host and the LSP server can be quite large.
+It is possible to have the best of both worlds by configuring the log file output:

+1. Bring up the LSP server with a specified port.
+2. Run `lsp-tester` specifying:
+    * the LSP server port in `-serverPort`,
+    * an appropriate port in `-clientPort`,
+    * a log file in `-logFile=<logFilePath>`,
+    * small console output like `-logFormat=keyword`, and
+    * large file format like `fileFormat=expand` or `fileFormat=json`.
+3. Configure the VSCode extension to contact the chosen `lsp-tester` `-clientPort`.
+4. Start the extension or restart it via the **Developer: Reload Window** command.

+Console logging will give the gist of the message traffic and file logging will capture the full messages for later examination.

+Hint: if available, a second shell window or tab running `tail -f <logFilePath>` will show the expanded traffic in real time.

+#### Nexus Mode with Web Interface

 The web interface provides the means to execute complex testing scenarios:

 1. Bring up the LSP server with a specified port.
-2. Run `lsp-tester` specifying the LSP server port in `-serverPort` and `--simple`.
+2. Run `lsp-tester` specifying:
+   * the LSP server port in `-serverPort`,
+   * an appropriate port in `-clientPort`, and
+   * a small output like `-logFormat=keyword`.
-3. Configure the VSCode extension to contact the `lsp-tester` `-clientPort`.
+3. Configure the VSCode extension to contact the chosen `lsp-tester` `-clientPort`.
 4. Start the extension or restart it via the **Developer: Reload Window** command.
 5. Wait for the initialization traffic to clear in the `lsp-tester` output stream.
-6. Use the web interface to change the output format to `default` or `expanded`.
+6. Use the web interface to change the output format to `default` or `expand`.
 7. Use the web interface to send any desired message to either the extension or the LSP server.

 This scenario handles two problems: